Wade Graham

-Graham previously played for the Penrith Panthers between 2008 and 2010 in the National Rugby League, and has played at representative level for the Prime Minister's XIII, City Origin, Indigenous All Stars and New South Wales in the State of Origin series.
+Graham previously played for the Penrith Panthers between 2008 and 2010 in the NRL, and has played at representative level for the Prime Minister's XIII, City Origin, Indigenous All Stars and New South Wales in the State of Origin series.

 Background

-Graham was born in Blacktown, New South Wales, Australia and is of Indigenous Australian descent - from Bundjalung people.
+Graham was born in Blacktown, a suburb of Western Sydney and is of Indigenous Australian descent - from Bundjalung people.

 Playing career

 Graham played his junior rugby league for Blacktown City and attended The Hills Sports High School before being signed by the Penrith Panthers.
 Graham played for New South Wales under 16's and 18's, as well as the Panthers Harold Matthews and SG Ball teams.
 Graham started the 2008 season in the NYC for the Penrith Panthers before being called up to the first-grade squad, still as a 17-year-old in high school.